Click to Skip Ahead

 What Is Cat Food?

 There are four basic types of commercially available cat food: wet, dry, fresh, and raw.
-Manufacturers will cook the ingredients right in the can when preparing wet cat food, sealing in moisture and flavor.
-Dry food is often made of rendered ingredients or meals that are dehydrated and pressure-cooked into hard, crunchy kibble.
+Wet cat food’s main characteristic is that it is high moisture and processed diet, sealed inside a can to store and preserve it for longer periods.
+Dry food is often made of rendered ingredients or meals that are dehydrated and pressure-cooked into hard, crunchy pellets.
 Fresh food is prepared with minimally processed whole-food ingredients that are gently cooked to preserve their nutritional value.
 Raw foods consist of raw meats, ground bones, and supplements.
 As long as there is a “nutritionally complete” statement on the label, any of these options will provide your cat with a balanced meal.

 Cats are strictly carnivorous, so they require food high in animal protein.
 Unlike humans, they do not require any fruits, vegetables, or other plant matter in their diet.
 Animal proteins provide the cat with the crucial amino acids, taurine and arginine, that their bodies cannot create.